catprintlabs/cannonbol/README.md

 ### The match? options

-The `match?` method shows above takes a couple of options to globally control the match process:
+The `match?` method shown above takes a couple of options to globally control the match process:

 option | default |  meaning
 ------|-----|-----